xuwudawei/personal-website/src/content/contact/index.md

 title: 'Get In Touch'
 ---

-Although I'm not currently looking for any freelance opportunities, my inbox is always open.
-Whether for a potential project or just to say hi, I'll try my best to answer your email!
+I have a thing for enabling environments where innovation meets genius minds .
+Whether for a potential project or just to say hi, I usually answer within a few hours!